See CPU temperature Windows 10

 - LPCIO chips with monitoring functions (ITE® IT87 series, Winbond® and Nuvoton® ICs)

-- memory modules with thermal sensors
+- modules of memory with thermal sensors

 - SSD / hard drives through SMART